 1. Transmission, distribution or storage of any material in violation of any applicable law or regulation is prohibited.
-This includes, without limitation, material protected by copyright, trademark, trade secret or other intellectual property right used without proper authorization, and material that is obscene, defamatory, constitutes an illegal threat, or violates export control laws.
+This includes, without limitation, material protected by copyright, trademark, trade secret or other intellectual property right used without proper authorization; material that is obscene or defamatory, material that constitutes an illegal threat or which advocates national, racial or religious hatred which constitutes incitement to hostility or violence; or violates export control laws.

 2. Sending Unsolicited Bulk Email (“UBE”, “spam”).
 The sending of any form of Unsolicited Bulk Email through M5 Hosting’s servers is prohibited.
 Likewise, the sending of UBE from another service provider advertizing a web site, email address or utilizing any resource hosted on M5 Hosting’s servers, is prohibited.
 M5 Hosting accounts or services may not be used to solicit customers from, or collect replies to, messages sent from another Internet Service Provider where those messages violate this Policy or that of the other provider.

 3. Running Unconfirmed Mailing Lists.
 Subscribing email addresses to any mailing list without the express and verifiable permission of the email address owner is prohibited.
 All mailing lists run by M5 Hosting customers must be Closed-loop (“Confirmed Opt-in”).
 The subscription confirmation message received from each address owner must be kept on file for the duration of the existence of the mailing list.
 Purchasing lists of email addresses from 3rd parties for mailing to from any M5 Hosting-hosted domain, or referencing any M5 Hosting account, is prohibited.